-This blog is based on a talk I gave at The ResusNL conference in The Netherlands.
+This blog is based on a talk I gave at The ResusNL conference in The Netherlands and you can see a recording of it here.
 It was my first speaking opportunity outside of the UK and I was incredibly nervous but everyone was very welcoming and made me feel at ease.
 I hope you enjoy it too.

 Let me present you with a case…